seanbreckenridge/reorder_editable/README.md

 To expand:

-- Editable: A package that is installed in editable mode, i.e. if you make any changes to the code, your changes are reflected immediately.
+- Editable: A package that is installed in editable mode (like `pip install -e`), i.e. if you make any changes to the code, your changes are reflected immediately.
 Is useful for packages that you change very often, or while developing
 - Namespace Packages: Namespace packages let you split a package across multiple directories on disk, merging any submodules into the parent package.
 For more info, see [PEP420](https://www.python.org/dev/peps/pep-0420/#dynamic-path-computation)

 *Sidenote*: A namespace package is typically installed using `setuptools.find_namespace_packages`, instead of `setuptools.find_packages`